What happens to a child who is not at risk?

-Once you have received legal advice you may give your consent to your legal representative to seek further clarification from FACS.
-The information shared between FACS and your legal adviser can only be for the purpose of clarifying issues in the PRC.
+Once you have received legal advice you may give your consent to your legal representative to seek further clarification from DCJ.
+The information shared between DCJ and your legal adviser can only be for the purpose of clarifying issues in the PRC.

 What happens if the agreements in a PRC are broken?

 If you breach a term of the PRC or if you don’t do the tasks within the timeframes outlined in your PRC, further casework may be appropriate and an amended PRC may be part of that.
 If the agreement is broken a decision may be made to file a contract breach notice.
 The contract breach notice will be filed along with a care application and the PRC can be taken as evidence of prior alternative action.

 If a parent or primary caregiver breaches a contract, a contract breach notice can be filed with the Children’s Court.
 The court can then make:

 - a supervision order

 - an order requiring the parent or primary caregiver to make undertakings to the court